 A sewer backup can occur for a variety of reasons.
 From new homes being connected to outdated lines, to pipelines that handle both storm water and raw sewage becoming overwhelmed in a storm, to blockages as a result of interjected tree roots, a sewer backup can happen to anyone.

-Whether you have a side business as a traveling beauty consultant or you work as a website programmer from the garage, if you run a business out of your home, your standard homeowners policy may not cover a claim if your inventory were to ever catch fire or a customer slipped and fell on the icy front stoop of your garage.
-Protect your home-based business today.
+If you run a business out of your home, your standard homeowners policy may not cover a claim if your inventory were to catch fire or a customer slips and falls on your icy front stoop.
+Whether you have a side business as a traveling beauty consultant or you work as a website programmer from the garage, extra coverage can help you protect your home-based business.

 Surrounding buildings on your property, such as sheds, treehouses and outbuildings, can be subject to a limit on your basic policy.
-If you have recently built an additional structure on your property, contact your agent to determine if additional coverage should be applied.
-Learn more here.
+If you have recently built an additional structure on your property, contact your agent to determine if additional property coverage should be applied.

-There’s a reason the termite has the reputation it does.
+If you’re wondering whether your homeowners insurance covers termites, you’re not alone.
+And for good reason!
 Colonies from a few hundred to several million can devastate the structural integrity of your home.
-Sagging floors, walls and ceilings are other results of termite damage.
+Sagging floors, walls and ceilings are common examples of termite damage.
 These pests cause billions of dollars in damage per year and their ability to go undetected for years is an unsettling thought.
-No one wants to sleep with bugs in the walls!

-Special personal property insurance (also called Inland Marine Coverage) is a way to protect your most valuable items — things like jewelry, fine art and other collections.
+Special personal property insurance (also called Inland Marine Coverage) is a way to protect your most valuable items — things like jewelry, fine art and other collectibles.
 Although you may have coverage for these belongings with your standard policy, limitations may apply, especially to the high-value items.
 This special coverage can increase the standard limits of your current policy to insure the full appraised value of your property.
-Learn more about protecting your valuables here.

 Different breeds of dogs may or may not affect your homeowners insurance.
-Breeds that often require the pet owner to purchase extra coverage include but are not limited to Akitas, chow chows, Dobermans and Siberian huskies.
+Breeds that often require the pet owner to purchase extra coverage include, but are not limited to, Akitas, chow chows, Dobermans and Siberian huskies.
 If you have one of those breeds or another that you think might affect your homeowner’s insurance coverage, talk with your Farm Bureau agent to learn more about how your pet could affect your policy.
-And if you’re only considering adding a pet to the family at this point, take in these considerations, as well.
+And if you’re only considering adding a pet to the family, take in these considerations, as well.

 Standard homeowners or renters insurance doesn’t typically cover earthquake damage.
-Earthquake coverage can be purchased as a separate policy, though.
+Earthquake coverage can be purchased as an add on.
 And while it’s particularly important to have if you live near a fault line, consider that a major earthquake can have an impact in far-reaching places.
 Ask yourself if you can afford the cost of rebuilding or repairing your home if it’s damaged by an earthquake.
-If not, consider buying an earthquake policy.
+If not, consider buying earthquake coverage.

 Peace of mind is worth the extra pennies when it comes to protecting your largest investments.
 Schedule a SuperCheck with your Farm Bureau agent today to talk through any gaps that may exist in your current homeowners insurance coverage.